-The LM5017 provides an internal synchronous N-Channel MOSFET rectifier.
+The LM34927 device provides an internal synchronous N-channel MOSFET rectifier.
 This MOSFET provides a path for the inductor current to flow when the high-side MOSFET is turned off.

-The synchronous rectifier has no diode emulation mode, and is designed to keep the regulator in continuous conduction mode even with light loads which would otherwise result in discontinuous operation.
+The synchronous rectifier has no diode emulation mode, and is designed to keep the regulator in continuous conduction mode even during light loads which would otherwise result in discontinuous operation.
+This feature specifically lets the user design a secondary regulator using a transformer winding off the main inductor to generate the alternate regulated output voltage.